 Basically, some great ping pong balls are laid down at the bottom of the crowd of average balls (but don’t worry, they exist.
 I got some).

-The truth is, some low-quality balls appear automatically in your bag whether you want or not.
+The truth is, some low-quality balls appear automatically in your bag whether you want them or not.

 So, here I came to introduce you to some great ping pong balls that can make anyone’s ping pong journey great.